 - More Great Accessories

 Baby Jogger has introduced a few new fun accessories for the LUX model, such as the City Select LUX Shopping Tote which is compatible to the seat adaptor, and an updated cup holder.

-Why Is The Baby Jogger City Select LUX One Of The BEST Convertible Strollers?
+Is The Baby Jogger City Select LUX the BEST Convertible Stroller?